Faith199525/Rider/readme.md

     <li>that shows status when a driver has completed a trip</li>
 </ol>

-### Make a Pull Request with your final solution

-## You have until 4pm on Saturday, 20th of November, 2021 for your submission on this repository

 # NOTE:
 > <strong>Above all, ensure your code is</strong>
 > <ol>